Sommelier-db/Sommelier-docs/docs/db/intro.md

 1. A new SQL function for the test algorithm of the PKSE scheme.
-2. C functions to generate a keyword encryption and a trapdoor of the PKSE scheme.
+2. C and Rust functions to generate a keyword encryption and a trapdoor of the PKSE scheme.

 These functions allow you to enjoy the benefits of PKSE without understanding how it works!